Tomzap is a rock and roll group from Leander, Texas, composed of

 The name, Tomzap, is born of a need for uniqueness in what is now a global community thanks to the internet.
 It came about from Tom Penick's search for an unused email address from the popular ISP, aol.com.
 Addresses such as email@example.com, firstname.lastname@example.org, email@example.com were already taken.
 AOL wanted to add numbers to the email address but Tom didn't want a number so continued to search for something short that didn't include numbers.
 Tom, who was an electrician at the time finally coupled the name, Tom, with the electrical sound, zap, to produce the email address firstname.lastname@example.org (no longer retained) and that is where "Tomzap" came from.
 Tom now holds the URL tomzap.com and his email address is email@example.com.

 The funny name has the advantage that it has no meaning in any language and there are no places by that name, so when performing an internet search, it is pretty easy to find us.

 A lot has changed with band equipment since the early days of Innerphase.
-Amplifiers and speakers have become lighter and more compact, computers have replaced tape decks, processors can replace guitar amps as well as provide a host of effects, and radios more easily replace cables.
+Amplifiers and speakers have become lighter and more compact, computers or mixers with recording capability have replaced tape decks, processors can replace guitar amps as well as provide a host of effects, and radio links replace cables.
 It is definitely a better world.
 So we have no guitar amps and we have no floor monitors.
 We use wireless in-ear monitors and the guitar signals are processed and go directly to the PA system.
 We use electronic drums.
 This makes for a clean setup and a clean sound that we can deliver from very low to very high volumes without a lot of heavy lifting involved.
 See More Details about our equipment.